jacknycz/nodal/next/NODAL_AI_INTRO.md

   - **UI Polish**: Smooth interactions with proper cursor states and visual feedback
   - **Accessibility**: Maintained keyboard accessibility while adding advanced mouse interactions

+- **FAB Menu Hover Behavior**:
+  - Implemented a 150ms delayed close with shared hover handlers so the menu stays open when moving from the FAB to the dropdown
+  - Closed the visual gap by adjusting the fixed menu position (bottom-20) to align with the FAB placement

 ### Key Lessons from Today's Session

 - **Icon Migration Strategy**: When migrating icon libraries, consider component-specific needs and be prepared to revert certain components that have unique requirements